You made it through at least one egg donation cycle and now you’re thinking about doing another—but you likely still have questions.

-Will I be able to negotiate my contract?
-Or ask for a higher fee?
+Will I be able to ask for a higher fee?
+Or negotiate my contract?

 Every egg donation cycle will require a new contract.
 If there was something you didn’t like about your last contract, this is the time to make sure you negotiate better terms for yourself.
 You can also ask for a higher fee—especially if your eggs produced a pregnancy.